 Patients should be made aware of signs and symptoms of blood loss and instructed to report them immediately or go to an emergency room.
 ELIQUIS should be discontinued in patients with active pathological hemorrhage.

-There is no established way to reverse the anticoagulant effect of apixaban, which can be expected to persist for about 24 hours after the last dose, i.e., for about two half-lives.
+There is no established way to reverse the anticoagulant effect of apixaban, which can be expected to persist for at least 24 hours after the last dose, i.e., for about two half-lives.
 A specific antidote for ELIQUIS is not available.
-Because of high plasma protein binding, apixaban is not expected to be dialyzable [see CLINICAL PHARMACOLOGY].
+Hemodialysis does not appear to have a substantial impact on apixaban exposure [see CLINICAL PHARMACOLOGY].
 Protamine sulfate and vitamin K would not be expected to affect the anticoagulant activity of apixaban.
 There is no experience with antifibrinolytic agents (tranexamic acid, aminocaproic acid) in individuals receiving apixaban.
 There is neither scientific rationale for reversal nor experience with systemic hemostatics (desmopressin and aprotinin) in individuals receiving apixaban.
 Use of procoagulant reversal agents such as prothrombin complex concentrate, activated prothrombin complex concentrate, or recombinant factor VIIa may be considered but has not been evaluated in clinical studies.
 Activated oral charcoal reduces absorption of apixaban, thereby lowering apixaban plasma concentration [see OVERDOSAGE].

 Patient Counseling Information